Raising a future veterinarian?

 how one identifies emergencies in triage

-how veterinary medicine evolved to where we are today
+how veterinary medicine evolved to where we are today and potentially where we may end up in the future

 the body's greatest defense: the skin